Intel bulletin says terror groups are calling on supporters to target U.S., Israeli interests amid Israel-Hamas conflict

 Regarding the explosion at al-Ahli al-Mamdani Hospital in Gaza City, the assessment predicted it would be used to incite violence.

-Regardless of who was responsible, the assessment suggested that the blast, which Palestinian officials said caused over 500 deaths, would be used in violent extremist propaganda online that is intended to incite supporters to acts of retaliation and violence.
-Israelis and Palestinians have blamed each other for the strike on the hospital, but President Biden said Wednesday that the Defense Department data indicated that Israel was not to blame.
+Regardless of who was responsible, the assessment suggested that the blast, which Palestinian officials said caused hundreds of deaths, would be used in violent extremist propaganda online that is intended to incite supporters to acts of retaliation and violence.
+Israelis and Palestinians have blamed each other for the explosion at the hospital, but President Biden said Wednesday that the Defense Department data indicated that Israel was not to blame.

 Still, the assessment predicted that the explosion would "likely continue to draw public backlash and organized responses, necessitating heightened situational awareness at Israeli government locations/interests" in New York.